 Each term has monthly payment plan options.
 Listed below are the payment plan options for Spring 2019.

 Number of Payments

 Payment withdrawn from bank account (approximate date)

-A down payment of one fourth of the total amount due along with the enrollment fee will be required when you enroll.
-Then monthly on the 20th of February, March, and April.
+A down payment of one third of the total amount due along with the enrollment fee will be required when you enroll.
+Then monthly on the 20th of June and July.